S3-working-group/s3-practical-guide/docs/all.md

 The logbook keeper is accountable for maintaining a team's <a href="#" class="tooltip" title="Logbook: A (digital) system to store all information relevant for running an organization.">logbook</a> by:

--   recording details of <a href="#" class="tooltip" title="Agreement: An agreed upon guideline, process, protocol or policy designed to guide the flow of value.">agreements</a>, <a href="#" class="tooltip" title="Domain: A distinct area of influence, activity and decision making within an organization.">domain</a> descriptions, _selections_, evaluation dates, minutes of meetings etc.
+-   recording details of <a href="#" class="tooltip" title="Agreement: An agreed upon guideline, process, protocol or policy designed to guide the flow of value.">agreements</a>, <a href="#" class="tooltip" title="Domain: A distinct area of influence, activity and decision-making within an organization.">domain</a> descriptions, _selections_, evaluation dates, minutes of meetings etc.
 -   organizing relevant information and improving the system when valuable
 -   keeping records up to date
 -   ensuring accessibility to everyone in the team (and in the wider organization as agreed)